CloudLabsAI-Azure/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/LabIntro-V2.md

 - **Function App:** A serverless compute service in Azure that automates tasks such as translating documents (if needed) and extracting text from them.
 It processes the documents and prepares the text for further steps.
 - **Microsoft Foundry Embedding Model:** Converts the extracted text into embeddings, which are vector representations capturing the semantic meaning of the text.
 These embeddings are used for efficient content retrieval.
 - **Azure AI Search (Foundry IQ):** Stores the embeddings and enables powerful search capabilities.
 It allows for fast and accurate retrieval of relevant content based on similarity to a user's query.
-- **Microsoft Foundry Language Model:** Utilizes the search results from Azure AI Search to generate a response.
+- **Microsoft Foundry Language Model:** Utilizes the search results from Azure AI Search (Foundry IQ) to generate a response.
 It applies advanced language processing to create coherent and contextually appropriate answers.
 - **Document Intelligence:** Provides capabilities to extract structured information from various types of documents, such as invoices and receipts, which can be used to enrich the data before embedding.
 - **Translator:** An optional service that translates text into different languages, making the content accessible to users who speak different languages.

 ## 🚀 Getting Started with the Lab

-Welcome to your Enterprise Knowledge Base Search and Query with Microsoft Foundry and Azure AI Search workshop!
+Welcome to your Enterprise Knowledge Base Search and Query with Microsoft Foundry and Azure AI Search (Foundry IQ) workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:
 ## Accessing Your Lab Environment

 Once you're ready to dive in, your virtual machine and **Guide** will be right at your fingertips within your web browser.